newsdev/capital_git/README.md

 Capital Git
 -----------

 A simple REST interface through [Rugged](https://github.com/libgit2/rugged) for interacting with a bare git repo.
+A Sinatra app run as a server with a `config.ru` rack file.

 Can do three things.